dashaun/enhancing-software-design-with-spring-modulith/docs/markdown/3-rational.md

 ---

-### Scaling

-High availability is a requirement

-Notes:
-- At least three instances of each
-- my children will never deploy active-passive
-- How many regions?

----

 ### Patching

 Patching is a critical part of the software development lifecycle

-(Spring Boot 3.3 coming May 23rd)

 Notes:
 - When the next version of Spring Boot comes out